DavidCarl/UFO/README.md

 ## grep benchmarks

 The way performed our benchmarks is by running it multiple times.
 Our single threaded test has been run 100 times on each city.
-Since we had to test so many amount of threads in our multi threaeded benchmark, and we saw the results from our single threaded benchmark, we decided to lower the amount of test to 10 on each.
+Since we had to test so many amount of threads in our multi threaded benchmark, and we saw the results from our single threaded benchmark, we decided to lower the amount of test to 10 on each.

-We also decided to test our Parrallelization 10 times each.
+We also decided to test our parallelization 10 times each.

-We choose a best case city London something in the middle Berlin and a worst case Odense.
+We choose a best case city 'London' something in the middle 'Berlin' and a worst case 'Odense'.

 All of our benchmark data is located in this [folder](https://github.com/DavidCarl/UFO/tree/master/run_time_data)<sup>5</sup>